Kaltsoon/data-management-and-databases/exercises/orientation-exercises.md

 In a table, the _primary key_ is a single column or a group of columns that uniquely identifies each row in the table.

 - The database designer defines the primary key constraint in each table.
-The DBMS takes care of not allowing duplicate or missing primary key values (entity integrity)
+The DBMS takes care of not allowing duplicate or missing primary key values (entity integrity).
 - Only one primary key in a table is allowed.
 It can consist of more than one column.
 - A primary key should not include columns beyond those required to ensure uniqueness.